-will cause the characters in the <string> to be placed in the data area starting at the beginning of the displayed window for the length of <string>, which will not exceed 40 bytes.
-The string must terminate with CR, LF, control-N, or control-P. The string terminators noted hereinafter have the same effect as the same character used as the only response to the display prompt.
+will cause the characters in the <string> to be placed in the data area starting at the beginning of the displayed window for the length <string>> which will not exceed 40 bytes. of The string must LF, CR, terminate with control-N, OT control-P. The string terminators noted hereinafter have the same effect as the same character used as the only response to the display prompt.